Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Non-SM Light-quark Yukawa Couplings: Examples and Experimental Tests

-These proposals are somewhat competitive in nature as the projected limits obtained for either the $300$ fb$^{-1}$ LHC or HL-LHC are similar.
 Notice that the limits are put on the absolute values of the Yukawa couplings as the processes involved are insensitive to the sign of the light-quark Yukawa couplings.
 There are, however, some processes that have some sensitivity on the signs.
 In the process where a Higgs is produced with a jet ($pp\to hj$), the shape of the $p_{\rm T}$ distribution of the Higgs depends on the production mode.
 Ref.~\cite{Bishara:2016jga} utilizes this to estimate that the HL-LHC can restrict $y_c/y_c^{\rm SM}$ to be within $[-0.6,3]$.
 Here, the interference between $c$- and $t$- quark loops gives rise to a term linear in $y_c$ in the cross section of the $gg\to hj$ subprocess, making it somewhat sensitive to the sign of $y_c$.
 Ref.~\cite{Bonner:2016sdg} also considers the $p_{\rm T}$ distribution of Higgs.
 They consider the process $pp\to h\to 4\ell$ at the next-to-leading order (NLO) where the quark fusion and gluon fusion subprocesses can interfere.
 For the HL-LHC, they find $-1550<y_u/y_u^{\rm SM}<700$ and $-800<y_d/y_d^{\rm SM}<300$.

 There are other ways to probe the light-quark Yukawa couplings than at the LHC or HL-LHC.
 For example, Ref.~\cite{Goertz:2014qia} indicates that FCNC transitions in the Kaon sector could restrict the down-quark Yukawa coupling to be within the rage $0.4 < |y_d/y_d^{\rm SM}| < 1.7$.
 It is possible to probe the light-quark Yukawa couplings by measuring isotope shifts, that are affected by Higgs exchange, in atomic clock transitions~\cite{Delaunay:2016brc}.
 Ref.~\cite{Bishara:2015cha} points out that a discovery of H-portal dark matter could let us put bounds on these couplings.
 The future colliders, especially the leptonic ones, could also offer us a better handle in measuring the Higgs couplings in general~\cite{deBlas:2019rxi}.
 This is mainly because the lepton colliders are clean and allow us to reconstruct the processes far more accurately than their hadron counterparts.
 For example, Ref.~\cite{Gao:2016jcm} considers probing via hadronic event shapes at lepton colliders and shows that light-quark Yukawa couplings greater than $|0.09\times y_b^{\rm SM}|$ might be excluded in an $e^+e^-$ collider of centre-of-mass energy $250$ GeV with an integrated luminosity of $5$ ab$^{-1}$.